prismicio/python-django-starter/README.md

-This is a sample starter django application for prismic.
+This is a starter django application for prismic.

 Configuration
 -------------